Peter Murphy (musician): Holy Smoke: 1990–1992

-Cascade: 1992-1995
+Cascade: 1992–1995

-Around this time after Holy Smoke, Murphy decided to permanent reside in Turkey with his family.
+Around this time after Holy Smoke, Murphy decided to permanently reside in Turkey with his family.
 Despite not touring or recording, he still continued to write songs with Paul Statham.
 In 1994, Murphy decided to record a new album with Statham and producer Pascal Gabriel.
 The basic programming for the LP was done at Peter Gabriel’s Real World Studio near Bath.
 They then moved to Spain for a period of six weeks.
 Murphy was interested to have musicians such as Robert Fripp (from King Crimson) and Peter Brook contribute to the album.
 However, this interest did not come into fruition.

 In 1995, Murphy embraced a lower-key, ambient pop sound for Cascade, featuring producer Pascal Gabriel, guest work from "infinite guitarist" Michael Brook, and overall a much stronger incorporation of electronics.
 This album was also to be his last major collaboration with Paul Statham, who departed to form Peach with Gabriel and eventually write songs for Dido and Kylie Minogue.
 Cascade was also Murphy's last original release for Beggars Banquet Records, which had been his label since Bauhaus.
 To promote the album, Murphy was a musical guest on MTV's The Jon Stewart Show, performing his song "The Scarlet Thing in You" on May 23, 1995.
 The American folk musician Jewel was the opening act for Murphy on his North American tour in support of the album.

-1995-2000
+1995–2000

 Shortly after his departure from Beggars Banquet, Murphy recorded the Recall EP for the newly formed Red Ant records, featuring a few new songs and some new, heavily electronic versions of older material, reworked in conjunction with Sascha Konietzko, Bill Rieflin and Tim Skold of the band KMFDM.
 Once again, Murphy became label-mates with former Bauhaus alums Love and Rockets, who had also signed to Red Ant.
 This generated a significant number of rumours regarding a possible reformation of Bauhaus.
 While Red Ant quickly folded, Bauhaus did reform in 1998 for the Resurrection tour, one performance of which (at the Hammerstein Ballroom, New York City) was recorded and released on DVD by Metropolis Records as Gotham.
 The tour was a success.